elgervb/skeletonSPA/README.md

 copy-template       | task for copying templates only copy-index          | Task for copying index page only.
 Optionally add live reload script to it default             | Default task.
-Depends on: build images              | Task to optimize and deploy all images found in folder `src/img/**`.
+Depends on: build docs-js             | Create Javascript documentation in the settings.reports directory images              | Task to optimize and deploy all images found in folder `src/img/**`.
 Result is copied to `dist/img` info                | log some info about this app live-reload         | Start the live reload server.
 Live reload will be triggered when a file in the `dist` folder or the index.html changes.
 This will add a live-reload script to the page, which makes it all happen.
 Depends on: watch scripts             | Task to handle and deploy all javascript, application & vendor.
 Depends on: scripts-app, scripts-vendor scripts-app         | Minifies all javascript found in the `src/js/**` folder.
 All files will be concatenated into `app.js`.
 Minified and non-minified versions are copied to the dist folder.
-This will also generete sourcemaps for the minified version. scripts-vendor      | Task to handle all vendor specific javasript.
+This will also generete sourcemaps for the minified version.
+Depends on: docs-js scripts-vendor      | Task to handle all vendor specific javasript.
 All vendor javascript will be copied to the dist directory.
 Also a concatinated version will be made, available in \dist\js\vendor\vendor.js.
 Depends on: scripts-vendor-maps scripts-vendor-maps | Copy all vendor .js.map files to the vendor location server              | Task to start a server, use --port={{port}} to set the port, otherwist the port from the settings will be used